On today’s date in 1974, Greek and Turkish hostilities on the eastern Mediterranean island of Cyprus led to the deaths of two Canadian peacekeepers.

-In August 1974, a new invasion by the Turks began to actively target United Nations soldiers.
-A ceasefire was quickly established with both Greeks and Turks preparing defensive positions; however, the airborne unit continued its patrols – visiting both sides and helping civilian refugees and prisoner of war exchanges – and during some hostilities, Private Lionel Gilbert Perron, 20, and Private Joseph Jean Claude Berger, 21, were killed; another 30 airborne soldiers were wounded.
+In August 1974, a new invasion by the Turks began to actively target United Nations (UN) soldiers.
+While a ceasefire was established with both Greeks and Turks preparing defensive positions, the UN’s airborne units continued its patrols, visiting both sides and assisting civilian refugees and prisoner of war exchanges.